 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Eaton are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Eaton include: Eaton, Eton, Eaten and others.

-Eaton Settlers in the United States in the 17th Century
+Eaton Settlers in United States in the 17th Century

-Eaton Settlers in the United States in the 18th Century
+Eaton Settlers in United States in the 18th Century

-Eaton Settlers in the United States in the 19th Century
+Eaton Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Vincit omnia veritas

 The Eaton Family Crest was acquired from the Houseofnames.com archives.
 The Eaton Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 14 July 2016 at 13:35.